Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 Remote collaboration is all about clear lines of communication.
 Keeping in touch with your team is more than just chatting to them over Slack.
-With a form builder like Paperform you can easily send out employee satisfaction surveys and feedback forms to keep your finger to the pulse of your team.
+With a tool like Paperform, you can easily send out employee satisfaction surveys, feedback forms, or self-assessments to keep your finger to the pulse of your team.

-Forms also come in handy for a range of other internal processes—from hiring and HR to onboarding and tracking expenses.
-Just use one of our 600+ templates to get started, then customise your creation to fit your unique brand.
+While Paperform started as a form builder, the digital suite of tools can handle far more than that.
+From hiring and HR to onboarding and tracking expenses, Paperform creations can help automate loads of everyday processes to keep your team organised and connected.
+Just use one of the 650+ templates to get started, then customise your creation to fit your unique brand.
 No code, no hassle.

-Want to send forms to your Notion database to analyse later?
+Want to send forms to a Notion database to analyse later?
 Or have results added straight into the appropriate Slack channel?
-With over 3,000 Direct and Zapier integrations, you can connect to the tools that power your business.
+Go for it.
+With over 3,000 Direct and Zapier integrations, you can easily connect to the tools that power your business.

 Remote work means you can spend your workday in the comfort of your own home.
 You can stroll to the kitchen for a coffee, stay in those comfy pyjamas pants all day, and for those lucky enough, get the benefit of hanging out with your pets while you work.